Practice Profile

 He is presently instructed by a business objecting to the payment of business rates on the basis that the Council issued the liability notice two years later.
 He is also instructed on behalf of a local authority in a case stated appeal concerning the correct interpretation of the discretionary relief provisions under section 47 of the Local Government Finance Act 1988

-He recently drafting a skeleton argument and preparing the evidence for a council tax liability appeal.
+He recently drafted a skeleton argument and preparing the evidence for a council tax liability appeal.
 He has also advised on liability for council tax under the Council Tax (Liability for Owners) Regulations 1992.

 Further, during pupillage under the supervision of Hugh Flanagan, Gabriel covered several areas of rating law, including: